 Risk Analysis

-In the table below, I outline key risks associated with Hillenbrand, Inc. (HI) and Symbotic Inc. (SYM) as of the most recent fiscal year.
+The table below summarizes key risks for Hillenbrand, Inc. (HI) and Symbotic Inc. (SYM) as of 2025:

 MetricHillenbrand, Inc. (HI)Symbotic Inc. (SYM)